iterative/dvc.org/content/docs/user-guide/pipelines/defining-pipelines.md

 # Defining Pipelines

 Pipelines represent data workflows that you want to **reproduce** reliably -- so the results are consistent.
-The regular pipelining process involves:
+The typical pipelining process involves:

 - Obtain and `dvc add` or `dvc import` the project's initial data requirements (see [Data Management]).
 This <abbr>caches</abbr> the data and generates